babelouest/ulfius/API.md

  * check_utf8:             check that all parameters values in the request (url, header and post_body)
  *                         are valid utf8 strings, if a parameter value has non utf8 character, the value
  *                         will be ignored, default 1
+ * use_client_cert_auth:   Internal variable use to indicate if the instance uses client certificate authentication
+ *                         Do not change this value, available only if websocket support is enabled
  *
  */
 struct _u_instance {